-At Garcia & Gurney, ALC, we strive to keep our clients aware of impending regulations that affect employment law.
+At Garcia & Gurney A Law Corporation, we strive to keep our clients aware of impending regulations that affect employment law.
 Our knowledgeable Pleasanton attorneys have compiled the following list of frequently asked questions for your benefit:

 - Can I fire an employee for posting negative statements on Facebook?

 - Can I ask that employees sign a noncompete agreement?

 - Can I sue my employer if I signed a severance agreement?

 While the harsh comments made by an employee on a social media site may anger you, it may be unlawful for you to take legal action.
 Under the National Labor Relations Act, the employee who posted comments about you or your company may be protected for engaging in concerted activity.
 Concerted activity must involve other employees who post or respond to the comments made by the worker who made the initial negative statements.
 An employment attorney can assess your situation and recommend how you should move forward.